AbdoTareq/elm_task/README.md

 # elm_task

+please note I couldn't publish my map key so I've added a screenshot to map

 · Login with an email.
 ![alt text](<Simulator Screenshot - iPhone 16 Plus - 2025-01-21 at 09.46.45.png>)
 .
 Receive OTP and verify the user.